Seven Nations of Canada: Geography

 This map shows the Seven Nations on the eve of the Seven Years' War.
 Native and French communities formed a patchwork along the St. Lawrence River.
 The French communities were a single political entity.
 The Native American communities each had its own government, connected with the French by geography and by formal and informal agreements.
-The majority of the residents in the four western towns were closely related to the Iroquois of the Six Nations — mostly Mohawk (Kanesetake, Kahnawake, and Akwesasne) or Oneida,Onondaga and Cayuga (Oswegatchie).
-There were also Anishinaabeg living at Kanesetake.
-The eastern towns were populated by the Abenaki (Odanak and Bécancour) and the Huron (Jeune-Lorette).
+The majority of the residents in the four western towns were closely related to the Haudenosaunee of the Six Nations — mostly Mohawk (Kanesatake, Kahnawake, and Akwesasne) or Oneida, Onondaga and Cayuga (Oswegatchie).
+There were also Anishinaabe living at Kanesatake.
+The eastern towns were populated by the Abenaki (Odanak and Wôlinak in Bécancour) and the Wyandot (Jeune-Lorette, now Wendake).
 A main unifying concern was the relentless encroachment of European-British settlement in New England and New York that had already driven many of them from their ancestral homes.

 Politics

 When the Seven Nations saw that the French were going to be defeated by the British in the Seven Years' War, they made a treaty of peace with the British, known as the Treaty of Kahnawake (1760).
-By this, the Seven Nations negotiated free access between Canada and New York, to maintain their important fur trade between Montreal and Albany.
+By this, the Seven Nations negotiated free access between Canada and New York, to maintain their important fur trade between Montreal and Albany, New York.

 In the 1783 Treaty of Paris following the American Revolutionary War, the British Crown ceded all its territories south of the Great Lakes to the United States (US).
-As the treaty made no mention of England's Native American allies, the US had to negotiate separate peace agreements with each of the nations.
+As the treaty made no mention of Britian's Native American allies, the US had to negotiate separate peace agreements with each of the nations.
 The important issues to be settled included not only peace, but also the ownership of vast tracts of land which the United States considered to be under its control by the British cession.
-By 1789, US officials realized that, in the words of Secretary of War Henry Knox, "the Indians are especially tenacious of their lands, and generally do not relinquish their right, excepting on the principle of a specific consideration, expressly given for the purchase of the same."
+By 1789, US officials realized that, in the words of Henry Knox, the Secretary of War, "the Indians are especially tenacious of their lands, and generally do not relinquish their right, excepting on the principle of a specific consideration, expressly given for the purchase of the same."
 After the United States and the Seven Nations signed a treaty in 1797, its legitimacy was challenged by other Native Americans on the grounds that the signatories were unauthorized to cede land.

 The challenge has continued to this day.
 In relation to another treaty signed in 1836, federal courts in the United States have ruled that they will not go behind a treaty "to inquire whether or not an Indian tribe was properly represented by its head men, nor determine whether a treaty has been procured by duress or fraud, and declare it inoperative for that reason."
 The land claim and treaty issues remain controversial.